 10. Build A Website For The Two Of You

 No, it isn’t as complicated as you think.
 But if you feel you can’t do it yourself, there are a million developers out there who will do it for you.
 Make this website a beautiful biography of your love.

 11. Discover A Charity Together

-It’s one of those acts that will not just add some goodness to the world, but also bring the two of you together at a deeper level.
+It is one of those acts that will not just add some goodness to the world but also bring the two of you together at a deeper level.
 Find a cause that you both support and search for an organization that you both trust.
 You can easily do that online.
 Then, do your bit.
 Every small bit counts.

 12. Get Your Photograph Painted